lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

-This document views the RA as an OPTIONAL component: when it is not present, the CA is assumed to be able to carry out the RA's functions so that the PKI management protocols are the same from the end- entity's point of view.
+This document views the RA as an OPTIONAL component: when it is not present, the CA is assumed to be able to carry out the RA's functions so that the PKI management protocols are the same from the end-entity's point of view.

 Again, we distinguish, where necessary, between the RA and the tools used (the "RA equipment").